eskridgerue/zarf-package-software-factory/doc/sso.md

    1. Remember user logins: user's preference
    1. Show IdP on the login page: checked
    1. Login button text: user's preference.
 Recommend `Continue with GitLab`

+1. Navigate back to the Authentication methods page and disable "Allow basic authentication on API calls" -- Personal Access Tokens should be used in all cases for programmatic API access.

+1. Finally, disable "Username and password" authentication, so that users are not able to bypass SSO.

 ### Configure Confluence